equinor/echo-tag-scanner/docs/roadmap.md

 The implementation today can recolour captures to grayscale (different shades of gray) or black&white.
 The problem we have been facing is that these postprocesses can have a tendency of sacrificing too much clarity from the captures.
 They have however shown significant savings in the image sizes, which is very valuable in difficult field conditions.

+### Upscale camera feed on zooming
+Today (as of 2.1.2), the users will have a camera feed of 720p, ie 1280x720 pixels.
+The choice of resolution comes down to the general support amongst the different camera hardware and a conservative approach to how large a capture can be in bytes.
+The magic upper limit of a single capture is 50 kilobytes because if the user is on a very slow internet connection, they should not have to wait more than roughly 2 seconds to have that one capture be relayed to Azure Computer Vision for OCR.
+With up to 5 captures, this will then equal about 10 seconds of waiting in the most extreme cases.

+If we upscale the camera feed, this will negatively impact the sizes of the captures.
+This will in turn make the tag scanner not feasible for the users that operate in an environment which has some of the slower internet connections.

 ## A recommendation as of 18th of November, 2022
 As mentioned under On-device OCR heading, the use of On-device OCR completely eliminates pain point #1 and introduces offline scanning as a side effect.
 There is however a problem of, not only implementing it which may take several sprints to complete and will introduce several new bugs, but one has to also provide an OCR model alongside the OCR code itself.